On algebraic closure in pseudofinite fields: Introduction

 A pseudofinite field is an infinite model of the theory of finite fields.
 By Ax \cite{Ax}, we know that a field $F$ is pseudofinite if and only if it is 1) perfect, 2) PAC and 3) has a unique (and so necessarily Galois and cyclic) extension in the algebraic closure $F^a$ of $F$ of degree $n$ for every $n\in \nn\setminus\{0\}$.
 See \cite{jardenfried} for the PAC property; it will play almost no role in this paper.

-We are interested in definable and algebraic closure in $F$, over a substructure $A$ containing an elementary submodel.
-This is a problem about embeddings of function fields into $F$.
-Surprisingly, the answer depends intimately on embeddings of number fields, or finite fields, into $F$.
-Say the characteristic is zero.
-We show in particular that algebraic closure and definable closure coincide if and only if, for each prime $p$, the cyclotomic field of $p^n$'th roots of unity is contained in a finite extension of $F$.
+We are interested in definable and algebraic closure in $F$, over a substructure $A$ containing an elementary submodel $M$.
+Surprisingly, the answer depends intimately on embeddings of number fields, or finite fields, into $M$.
+In characteristic zero for instance, we show that model-theoretic Galois groups over $M$ have odd order, unless $M$ contains all even-order roots of unity.

 Real closed fields provide a geometrically comprehensible way of symmetry-breaking in algebraic geometry; a Galois cover of an algebraic variety splits into semi-algebraic sections.
-Our results imply that pseudo-finite fields give an alternative, but equally geometric approach to such a splitting: the Galois cover splits into definable sections.
+Our results imply that ``almost all" pseudo-finite fields give an alternative geometric approach to such a splitting: the Galois cover splits into definable sections, or in model theoretic terms, definable and algebraic closures coincide.
+See \S 5, Corollary 8.

-The results above are in fact valid for quasi-finite fields in the sense of \cite{Serre}, p.
+These symmetry-breaking results are in fact valid for quasi-finite fields in the sense of \cite{Serre}, p.
 188, i.e. perfect fields with absolute Galois group $\hat{\Zz}$, the profinite completion of $\Zz$.
-We use pseudo-finiteness only in order to demonstrate the converse, that if the field of of $p^n$'th roots of unity is contained in a finite extension of $F$, then Galois groups of order divisible by $p$ occur geometrically in models of the theory.
+We use pseudo-finiteness only in order to demonstrate the converse, that if all $p^n$'th roots of unity are contained in $F$, then Galois groups of order divisible by $p$ do occur as $Aut(B/A)$ with $M \leq A \leq B \leq N$, $M \prec N$.

+In \S \ref{tourn} ,we describe (in characteristic prime to $p$) an explicit structure incompatible with symmetries of order $p$.